TNQ: News & Current Affairs

 In January 2000, Ten Queensland revamped its news format in response to viewer demand for more local news.
 The 6pm news bulletin was reduced to 30 minutes and became a solely regional news bulletin with the introduction of Ten News Brisbane into North Queensland, and changed its name to Ten Local News to reflect the new format.

 In November 2001, Ten Local News in North Queensland was axed by new owners Southern Cross Broadcasting due to cost-cutting measures along with Ten Capital News in Canberra.

-As Southern Cross Ten, TNQ also produced its own public affairs programme, State Focus, tackling issues across the state.
+As the then Southern Cross Ten, TNQ also previously produced its own public affairs programme, State Focus, tackling issues across the state.

 Local news was reintroduced to the station in 2004 in the form of three-minute updates at various times of the day.
 The updates were produced by Southern Cross News and were branded as Southern Cross Ten Local News until the change of network affiliation to Nine in July 2016, when they were rebranded as "Local News Headlines".

-TNQ broadcast Nine News editions from Sydney and Brisbane (national and state) as well as A Current Affair and 60 Minutes.
-The new SC9 served as the Nine News regional broadcaster to regional Queensland viewers, with the state level news provided by QTQ-9 in Brisbane.
+TNQ previously broadcast Nine News editions from Sydney and Brisbane (national and state) as well as A Current Affair and 60 Minutes.
+TNQ served as the Nine News regional broadcaster to regional Queensland viewers, with the state level news provided by QTQ-9 in Brisbane.
 In addition, TNQ served, from 2017 to 2020, as co-producer of the Brisbane-based weekday editions of Nine News Darwin that are aired within the Northern Territory, until NTD resumed production.

 The first of the new Nine News regional editions produced from Brisbane premiered for the Sunshine Coast viewers on 21 August 2017.